 Skip to content

-Based on FIDO Alliance and W3C standards, Passkeys are a safer and easier alternative to passwords.
-With passkeys, users can sign in to apps and websites with a biometric sensor (such as a fingerprint or facial recognition), PIN, or pattern, freeing them from having to remember and manage passwords.
+Based on FIDO Alliance and W3C standards, passkeys are a safer and easier alternative to passwords.
+With passkeys, users can sign in to apps and websites using a biometric sensor (such as a fingerprint or facial recognition), PIN, or pattern, eliminating the need to remember and manage passwords.

 Passkeys are:

-• easier - users can select an account to sign in with biometric sensor.
+• Easier - Users can sign in using a biometric sensor.

-• safer - passkeys are proven to be resistant to phishing, credential stuffing, and other remote attacks.
+• Safer - Passkeys are resistant to phishing, credential stuffing, and other remote attacks.

-Before asking your user to create a Passkey you need to make sure that their browsers are compatible.
+Before asking your user to create a passkey, ensure their browser is compatible.
 The np:login event emitted from the email authentication <np-login> component contains a suggest_passkeys attribute.
-It is set to true if the userโ€™s browser support Passkeys.
-Use it to suggest a passkey creation process only for compatible browsers.
+It is set to true if the userโ€™s browser supports passkeys.
+Use it to suggest the passkey creation process only for compatible browsers.

-Once the user clicks on this button, the browser will prompt the user to create a passkey.
-This component will then emit a np:register event when created.
+Once the user clicks on this button, the browser will prompt them to create a passkey.
+This component will then emit a np:register event once the passkey is created.

 <np-passkey-register></np-passkey-register>